WhitakerLab/WhitakerLabProjectManagement/talk-proposals/CogX-TuringWay-MS.md

 ## Talk Title

-Building a culture of collaboration in The Turing Way
+Building a culture of collaboration in our research communities

 ## Talk Description